Masked and Permuted Implicit Context Learning for Scene Text Recognition: Introduction

+\IEEEPARstart{S}{cene} Text Recognition (STR) \cite{zhu2016scene, shi2018aster, baek2019wrong, qiao2020seed, long2021scene} aims to identify characters in natural scene images, which cannot only use visual information because of the variations of scene text in style, shape, and background.
+Therefore, integrating linguistic knowledge into STR models has attracted extensive attention.
+Prior works~\cite{yu2020towards, fang2021read, na2022multi} have achieved promising performance using external language models (LM).
+However, the independence between the vision model and LM may cause erroneous rectifications.
+Thus, an internal LM able to influence the visual space may be a better choice.

-Inspired by the permuted language modeling (PLM) \cite{yang2019xlnet} or masked language modeling (MLM) \cite{devlin2018bert} techniques in natural language processing, previous methods have designed creative decoder modules to extract linguistic information.
-PARSeq \cite{bautista2022scene} employs an ensemble of permuted autoregressive LMs to learn an internal LM.
-However, the AR decoder's character-by-character decoding limits the learned LM's ability to anticipate future characters or grasp global information.
-As illustrated in Figure~\ref{decoding_procedure}(a), when recognizing the fourth character in the word “house”, the model lacks knowledge of the remaining characters.
-Consequently, it can only determine the character based on the preceding three characters "hou" and the ambiguous visual features present in the image, which leads to the misrecognition of the character "c" instead of the correct "s".
-Besides, although the PLM training strategy permits non-autoregressive inference, its performance falls short compared to AR inference due to the absence of explicit contextual information.
-On the contrary, the MLM-based methods could provide general positional information about the entire text for linguistic learning but may neglect dependency among each predicted character.
-PIMNet \cite{qiao2021pimnet} iteratively determines the length of the word to provide global positional information for subsequent iterations, but it could only learn the context between characters predicted in different iterations.
-This approach lacks contextual knowledge among characters predicted within the same iteration, such as "h" and "o" both determined in Figure~\ref{decoding_procedure}(b), which are predicted simultaneously in the first iteration.
-Consequently, the internal LM learned by PIMNet is insufficient and constrained by the images present in the training dataset.
-In summary, both language modeling approaches have inherent limitations that affect the performance and capability of the learned decoder with internal LMs.
-To improve STR performance, a more comprehensive linguistic information acquisition method is needed.
-Our goal is to enable the model to learn richer linguistic information implicitly during training, which would facilitate both AR and NAR inference while reducing the performance gap between them.
+The emergence of permuted language modeling (PLM) \cite{yang2019xlnet} and masked language models (MLM) \cite{devlin2018bert} have inspired the STR community to adopt novel decoding strategies.
+PARSeq~\cite{bautista2022scene} uses an ensemble of permuted AR decodings to train the model but the serial procedure limits the LM's ability to anticipate future characters.
+As illustrated in Fig.~\ref{decoding_procedure}(a), when recognizing the fourth character in the word, the model lacks knowledge of the remaining characters, leading to the misrecognition.
+Conversely, MLM-based methods like PIMNet~\cite{qiao2021pimnet} offer global positional information about the entire text but may neglect dependency among each predicted character.
+As shown in Fig.~\ref{decoding_procedure}(b), this approach lacks contextual knowledge among characters predicted within the same iteration, such as ``m", ``a" and ``s" all determined in step 2.
+In summary, both approaches have limitations.
+To improve STR performance, a more comprehensive context-learning method is needed.